RYAN W. GATES

 In 2006, Ryan co-founded CreativeRHINO, a digitally nomadic production agency in San Francisco before moving it to Bolton Landing, NY on Lake George.
 There they became the “Shop on Main Street” without a “Main Street” for various companies including easyhome, Canada’s largest rent-to-own retailer.

 In 2010, he was hired by easyhome Franchising in Wichita, KS to be the Sr. Director of Marketing where he served until the company sold in 2017.
 In 2014, he co-founded a non-profit visual arts organization that sought to engage the community through critical dialog and the creation of new work.
 He also owned and helped operate one of Wichita’s largest restaurants, worked with the Tallgrass Film Festival, and served on numerous boards.

 Ryan returned to the world of marketing and advertising in 2018 where he worked as Account Director for RSM, an outsourced marketing agency.
-He also returned to school and received an Executive MBA from the Smartly Institute with a focus in Entreprenurealism and Leadership.
+He also returned to school and received an Executive MBA from the Quantic School of Business & Technology with a focus in Entreprenurealism and Leadership.
 It became clear to him that he wanted to provide his services to industries in need such as healthcare and arts communities.
 He now works as a marketer and business developer in healthcare and the arts with specialization in FQHC (Federally Qualified Health Centers) and non-profit arts organizations.

 Ryan is a die-hard fan of Wichita State Basketball and Chiefs Football, a devoted family man with two amazing boys named Max and Dodge, and a loving husband.
-His spirit animal is an otter, he thinks everyone should go to therapy, and he hates the Oxford comma (though he uses is to be proper).
+His spirit animal is an otter, he thinks everyone should go to therapy, and he hates the Oxford comma (though he often uses it to be proper).
 Most of all, he likes meeting people at things and talking about stuff…and if you have read this far, he hopes you will get in touch with him so the conversation can continue.